marko-knoebl/slides/sections/python-in-practice/10-io-files-en.md

 file = a sequence of bytes on a storage device

-Many file formats are a sequence of text characters - e.g. the formats _.txt_, _.html_, _.csv_ oder _.py_.
+Many file formats are a sequence of text characters - e.g. the formats _.txt_, _.html_, _.csv_ or _.py_.

-The content of textual files can be represented as strings, other file contents can be represented as byte sequences.
+The content of text files can be represented as strings, other file contents can be represented as byte sequences.

 ## Writing a text file